EMA to quickly review Eli Lilly, Incyte arthritis drug for COVID-19 use

-Healthcare & PharmaceuticalsEMA to quickly review Eli Lilly, Incyte arthritis drug for COVID-19 use

-The European Medicines Agency will conduct an accelerated review of Eli Lilly and Co's (LLY.N) rheumatoid arthritis drug Olumiant for hospitalized COVID-19 patients getting oxygen, the agency said on Thursday, as the search for treatment options continues.
+ZURICH (Reuters) - The European Medicines Agency will conduct an accelerated review of Eli Lilly and Co’s rheumatoid arthritis drug Olumiant for hospitalized COVID-19 patients getting oxygen, the agency said on Thursday, as the search for treatment options continues.

-Olumiant, on which Lilly partners with U.S. drugmaker Incyte Corp (INCY.O), is the latest arthritis medicine to be repurposed in efforts to combat COVID-19, with other prominent examples Actemra from Roche Holding AG (ROG.S) and Kevzara from Sanofi SA (SASY.PA).
+Olumiant, on which Lilly partners with U.S. drugmaker Incyte Corp, is the latest arthritis medicine to be repurposed in efforts to combat COVID-19, with other prominent examples Actemra from Roche Holding AG and Kevzara from Sanofi SA.

 While Actemra and Kevzara are large-molecule monoclonal antibodies, Olumiant is a so-called Janus kinase (JAK) inhibitor small-molecule drug that works by blocking action of enzymes that play a role in immune system processes that lead to inflammation.